 In 2026, YouTube Studio offers more native automation than ever, including a refined scheduling calendar and mobile-friendly workflows.
 But built-in options still have limits—especially if you manage multiple channels, collaborate with a team, or need granular analytics beyond YouTube's dashboard.

 This comprehensive guide walks you through everything you need to know—from using YouTube's own tools to exploring third-party YouTube Shorts schedulers that can slot Shorts into a broader social strategy.
-You'll learn best practices for metadata optimization, posting frequency, algorithm-friendly timing, and SEO strategies so each Short has the best chance to surface on viewers' home feeds, Shorts shelves, and search results.
+You'll learn best practices for metadata optimization, posting frequency, algorithm-friendly timing, monetization strategies, and SEO so each Short has the best chance to surface on viewers' home feeds, Shorts shelves, and search results.
+We also cover the 2025–2026 algorithm changes, the new view-count system, and how Shorts scheduling compares to TikTok and Instagram Reels.

 Ready to trade last-minute uploads for a streamlined workflow that scales with your channel?
 Keep reading.